 GREEN – Sheet in compliance but less than 3 years old – replace if supplier provides update

-The short is answer is you still need to update your sheets.
+The short is answer is you still need to update your safety data sheets.
 But like anything you are trying to manage if you want to ensure you have up-to-date sheets you will need to have some measure of performance.